ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Experiments and analysis

 \subsection{Qualitative analysis}

-In Figure \ref{fig:3}, we compared the distribution of anomaly scores obtained using patch features and the proposed ReConPatch features for anomaly detection, with the histograms for image-level anomaly scores.
-We examined the density and count distributions of the scores for the bottle class in the MVTec AD \cite{bergmann2019mvtec} dataset.
-As a result, we observed that the score distribution of the ReConPatch feature was compressed for normal data and shifted further away from the normal distribution for abnormal data, compared to the score distribution of the patch feature.
-We also computed the discriminability index $d'$ \cite{simpson1973best} between normal and abnormal data, which is used to measure how separable two distributions are.
-We verify that $d'$ increased in the proposed representation.
+To assess the impact of ReConPatch learning on the feature space, we contrast the feature space of PatchCore and ReConPatch using the MVTec AD dataset.
+Our visualization, depicted in Figure \ref{fig:feature_map}, employs UMAP \cite{mcinnes2018umap} for effective 2D representation of high-dimensional patch features, with color coding indicating spatial positions.
+The visualization attests that ReConPatch's training encourages proximity of features with similar positions.
+Building on findings in prior research \cite{bae2023pni,gudovskiy2022cflow}, which demonstrated the value of positional information, we hypothesize that ReConPatch's performance enhancement arises from implicit positional information learning.
+We also visualize the feature map along the training, which indicates the features are trained to map similar position to be gather.

+ReConPatch's reconfigured feature space yields more distinct histogram distributions of image-level anomaly scores compared to PatchCore.
+In Figure \ref{fig:histogram}, we observe this effect on the MVTec AD dataset's bottle class.
+ReConPatch compresses the score distribution for normal data while pushing the abnormal data's distribution further from the normal one, a contrast to PatchCore \cite{roth2022towards}.
+We gauge the distribution separability using the $d'$ discriminability index \cite{simpson1973best} between normal and abnormal data:

-In this experiment, the patch features were the same as the locally aware patch features proposed in PatchCore \cite{roth2022towards}.
-ReConPatch enables to obtain target-oriented features by training patch-level feature representations using the method proposed in section \ref{sec3.2}, which allows for an enhanced discrimination between normal and abnormal features.
-In Table \ref{table:4}, an image-level AUROC of 99.56\% was achieved using ReConPatch, which is higher than the anomaly detection performance of PatchCore, which is 99.1\%
+Here, the patch features mirror those of locally aware patch features in PatchCore.
+ReConPatch, as detailed in Section \ref{sec3.2}, leverages target-oriented features through patch-level representation training, enhancing discrimination between normal and abnormal attributes.
+Performance-wise (Table \ref{table:performance}), ReConPatch achieves an image-level AUROC of 99.56

-We also provide the examples of the anomaly score map along with ground truth (orange line) overlaid input images in Fig. \ref{fig:example_segmentation}.
-The anomaly map indicates the regions of the input image where our algorithm has detected anomalies, with higher values indicating a higher likelihood of an anomaly being present.
-The green line indicates the threshold which is optimized by the F1 scores of anomaly segmentation.
-We curated 4 superior classes (cable, transistor, tile and wood) with higher performances and 3 inferior classes (metal nut, pill, and leather) for the analysis.

-Despite the complexity of the ground truth in some cases, our method shows is able to correctly identify the locations of the anomalies.
-Although the anomaly maps for the inferior classes may show somewhat noisy results, the location of the maximal anomaly score, denoted by a green star, consistently aligns with the ground truth anomalies.
-This alignment supports the high performance of our method in anomaly detection.